Genesis Chapter 48

 10. And the commandment, which was to life, was found to be death to me.
 18:5

-And thus. the commandment, which was, designed to give life through the keeping of it.
-I found to be unto death through breaking it.
+And thus. the commandment, which was designed to give life through the keeping of it. we found it to be unto death through breaking it.

 11. For sin, taking occasion by the commandment, deceived me, and by it killed me.

-The law gives me an understanding of what I am to keep, despite the fact that I’m heading to death, but Christ took that penalty of death to Him.
-Before the commandment (The law), came, my sinful nature thought sin wasn’t bad (I was deceived),I had no conscience of good and bad.
-Therefore I was dead because The penalty for sin is death.
+The law gives us an understanding of what we are to keep, despite the fact that we are heading to death, but Christ took that penalty of death to Him.
+Before the commandment (The law), came, my sinful nature thought sin wasn’t bad (we were deceived),we had no conscience of good and bad.
+Therefore we were dead because The penalty for sin is death.

 12. So indeed the Law is holy, and the commandment is holy and just and good.
 Ps.
 19:8

 The law and the commandment are both sacred, deserving deep respect.
 And the commandment is fair, Righteous, pure and honorable.
-The law is just and good.
+The law shows us what is just and good.

 Rom 7:13 Then has that which is good become death to me?
 Let it not be!
 But sin, that it might appear to be sin, working death in me by that which is good; in order that sin might become exceedingly sinful by the commandment.